 Dried kernel meat is ground into cottonseed meal as feed for livestock and to be spread as fertilizer.

-Oils have been used for centuries to control insect pests and cottonseed oil is claimed the most insecticidal of vegetable oils.34 Cottonseed oil goes into explosives, cosmetics, soap and many other products.
+Oils have been used for centuries to control insect pests and cottonseed oil is claimed the most insecticidal of vegetable oils.
+Cottonseed oil goes into explosives, cosmetics, soap and many other products.
+NB Gossypol is the natural active ingredient, but may be weakened in many bred, hybrid or transgenic cottons as natural pest resistance may not be selected or bred for.